 A term used to describe child care provided by relatives, friends, and neighbors in the child's own home or in another home, often in unregulated settings.
 See related: Informal Child Care; Kith and Kin Child Care; Family, Friend and Neighbor (FFN) Care.

 Assessments developed by states and aligned with states' early learning and development standards to assess what children know and are able to do as they enter kindergarten.
 KEAs are sometimes referred to as kindergarten readiness assessments (KRAs).

 Kith and Kin Child Care

 A term used for child care provided by relatives (kin), and friends and neighbors (kith) in the child's own home or in another home, often in unregulated settings.
-Related terms include informal child care, and child care by family, friends, and neighbors.
+See related: Informal Child Care; Family, Friend and Neighbor (FFN) Child Care; Home-based Child Care.

-Legally operating child care that is exempt from the regulatory system of the state or community.
-In many cases, subsidized child care that is otherwise license-exempt must comply with requirements of the subsidy system (e.g., criminal records checks of providers).
+Legally operated child care that is exempt from regulatory requirements set forth by the state or the local licensing agency.
+To receive subsides, license/legally exempt child care must comply with requirements of the Subsidy system (e.g., mandatory criminal background checks, healthy and safety inspections, etc.).

 Licensed Child Care

 Child care programs operated in homes or in facilities that fall within the regulatory system of a state or community and comply with those regulations.
-Many states have different levels of regulatory requirements and use different terms to refer to these levels (e.g., licensing, certification, registration).
+Many states have different licensing and regulatory requirements.

 Licensing or Regulatory Requirements

 Refers to requirements that providers must meet to legally operate child care services in a state or locality, including registration requirements established under state, local, or Tribal law.